Interviewsand Articles

 Frederick Sontag: Well, they see the critical points, for instance in Marx.
 Finally you get them to see that it's a magnificent vision, and amazing that he should have seen it in his time.
 And if you ask any one of them, "Are you interested in liberation and freedom?"
 They'd all say, "Yes."
 But then how do we achieve it?
 They don't even get the point that America's revolution had force and violence in it.
 All of them, Marx, Lenin, Trotsky say violence is necessary to create the better world.
 The students see some of the problems, but what are we going to do?

-RW: I didn't expect we would be talking about violence, but I must say that the history of mankind, as we know, is replete with violence and this, in itself, it hardly seems any kind of solution.
+RW: I didn't expect we would be talking about violence, but I must say that the history of mankind, as we know, is replete with violence and this, in itself, hardly seems like any kind of solution.

-FS: Well that's what these kids see about Marx and Lenin, their idea of destroy and change, and then we get the ideal, the perfect society and the perfect happy person.
 The kids now see that violence is self-destructive so many times.
 They very clearly get the idea that when you take away the subjugation of the workers on the factory line that it doesn't necessarily mean the workers are not going to want power, or that they're all going to agree to let everything be equal.

 RW: In other words, what we are up against is really far more difficult.